BuildCircle/onboarding/workstation/windows10.md

 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 [Download for Windows](https://git-scm.com/download/win)

+There are some windows specific Git warnings that you might see which you should be aware of

+- windows filenames are case insensitive
+- windows directories have a 260 character limit

 ## Github CLI
 In this section, we will use GitHub CLI to interact with GitHub directly from the terminal.
 [Download MSI installer for Windows](https://git-scm.com/download/win)